 I don’t know if this was a ploy to increase rentals of the tape or not.
 But what the news programs did show was just a bit too eerie for me.

-The most common form of this rumor claims that a nine-year-old boy committed suicide with a shotgun in the Three Men and a Baby house.
-(A detail obviously inspired by the jagged black outline created as the curtains move away from in front of the figure’s left-hand side.
-The black portions of the figure form an outline that does resemble a shotgun standing on its end, barrel down.)
+The most common form of this rumor claims that a nine-year-old boy committed suicide with a shotgun in the Three Men and a Baby house, a detail apparently inspired by the jagged black outline created as the curtains move away from in front of the figure’s left-hand side, with the black portions of the figure forming an outline that resembles a long gun standing on its end, barrel down: